top of page

 • a tote or reusable bag to store things you may receive from the marketplace

-• costume for the Gala Night
+• your most colourful outfit for the Gala Night

 If you have accommodation: